dininduviduneth/power-plant-data-etl/README.md

 Once the containers containing the servers are up and running, the script available in `jupyter/notebooks/gpp-etl.ipynb` will run the ETL process.

-The loaded data (in MongoDB) can be access through any notebook created in the Juoyter server and you can start off with `jupyter/notebooks/your-analysis.ipynb`.
+The loaded data (in MongoDB) can be accessed through any notebook created in the Juoyter server and you can start off with `jupyter/notebooks/your-analysis.ipynb`.

 ## How to Run